Home » Do Rats Like To Live Near Water?

 Supply of Drinking Water

 Wild rats need water to survive.
-So, establishing nests close to water bodies is beneficial since it ensures that they have a dependable source of drinking water.
+So, establishing nests close to water bodies is beneficial since it ensures they have a dependable source of drinking water.

 Cool Themselves in Hot Weather